RomainLefeuvre/SamplingMiningWorflowDSL/README.md

 This reposiotry proposes a python internal DSL to model sampling workflow of MSR studies.
 ```
 .
-├── analysis            // Analysis script of DSL evaluation
 ├── sampling_workflow   // Python package containing the Python Internal DSL
-└── workflowsMSR        // MSR papers modeled with the internal DSL
 ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>